Qigong • Acupuncture • Tao Studies

 Tao is an ancient and profound knowledge, said to originate with a legendary figure Lao Tzu, who wrote the book Tao Te Ching – The Book of The Way and Its Virtue.
 This was around 200 BCE.

-There are other books from this antiquity, including the I Ching/The Book of Changes, Huang Ti Nei Jing/The Yellow Emperors Classic of Internal Medicine, and Can Tong Qi/Seal Of The Unity of Three.
-The Taoist Canon (collection of books) is said to number 1,400 texts.
+There are other books from this ancient history, including the I Ching/The Book of Changes, Huang Ti Nei Jing/The Yellow Emperors Classic of Internal Medicine, and Can Tong Qi/Seal Of The Unity of Three.
+The Taoist Canon (collection of books) is said to total over 1,400 texts.

 There are charts and diagrams such as Nei Jing Tu, Xiu Zhen Tu and Huo Hou Tu which describe Qigong practices.